portervenue-svg/findhhapp/README.md

 We have a zero-tolerance policy for objectionable content and abusive users.
 Violations will result in immediate content removal and account termination.

 6. Content Moderation & Reporting
-We are committed to maintaining a safe, accurate, and respectful community.
-The following mechanisms are available to all users:
+All user-submitted happy hour listings are reviewed and approved by our administrative team before they are published in the App.
+No user-submitted content is visible to other users without prior admin approval.
+This pre-publication review process is our primary safeguard against objectionable or inaccurate content.
-Reporting Content
+Reporting Published Listings
-You may flag any venue listing or user-submitted content as objectionable by tapping the Report button on any listing.
-Reports are sent directly to our moderation team.
+If you believe a published listing contains inaccurate, misleading, or objectionable information, you may report it by tapping the Report button on any listing.
+Reports are sent directly to our moderation team for immediate review.
-Blocking Users
-You may block any user whose submissions you find abusive or inappropriate.
-Blocking a user will immediately remove their content from your view and notify our moderation team for review.
 Our Commitments
+•	All submitted content is reviewed by our team before publication
-•	We will review all reported content within 24 hours of receiving a report
+•	Reported published listings will be reviewed and acted on within 24 hours
-•	Content found to violate these Terms will be removed promptly
+•	Content that violates our Terms will be removed and the submitting user’s account may be suspended or permanently terminated
-•	Users who submit objectionable content or engage in abusive behavior will be removed from the platform
-•	Repeat violations will result in permanent account termination
+•	We reserve the right to reject any submission that is inaccurate, promotional, misleading, or otherwise objectionable, without notice

 7. Age Requirements & Alcohol Content
 The App is intended for users who are at least 17 years of age.
 The App contains references to alcoholic beverages and is not appropriate for users under 17.
 By using the App, you confirm that you are at least 17 years old.